Getting your money back if you paid by card

 Making a chargeback request – consider this

-• Always try to resolve the issue with the company before contacting the bank.
+• It is usually a good idea to try to resolve the problem with the company before you contact the bank.

-• Save all documents and emails that can prove you have contacted the company.
-You need to be able to show the bank that you have complained to the company without success.
+• Save all documentation showing that you have contacted the company.
+You may need to show the bank that you complained to the company without success.

 Choose what you want to read more about

-• You can make a chargeback request when:
+• You may be able to make a card chargeback when:

-• You have regretted the purchase and are entitled to a refund according to the law, but the company is not issuing a refund.
+• you have changed your mind about the purchase and are entitled by law to a refund, but the company does not refund you

-• You paid for a product that has not been delivered.
+• you have paid for goods that have not been delivered

-• The company has gone bankrupt, and you have not received what was agreed upon.
+• the company has gone bankrupt and you have not received what you agreed on.

 • What rights you have depends on what kind of card you made the purchase with.